guiprav2/kittygpt/README.md

 ## 💧 `bodystream(body, callback)`

-Handles streaming response bodies from the OpenAI API.
+Handles streaming response bodies from the API.

+Used internally when `opt.stream` is provided but also exported in case it's useful elsewhere.

 - Uses `ReadableStream.getReader()`
 - Decodes chunks with `TextDecoder`